-Our nominating and governance committee consists of Messrs.
-Bodine, Legler, Schraudenbach and Style, with Mr. Bodine serving as the chair of the nominating and governance committee.
+Our nominating and governance committee currently consists of Messrs.
+Bodine, Legler, Schraudenbach and Troiano, with Mr. Bodine currently serving as the chair of the nominating and governance committee.
+Subject to his reelection as a director at the Annual Meeting, Mr. Bodine will continue to serve as chair of the nominating and governance committee.
 Our Board of Directors has determined that all members of the nominating and governance committee are independent under the current listing standards of Nasdaq.

-The nominating and governance committee is tasked with identifying, evaluating and recommending qualified nominees to serve on our Board of Directors, considering and making recommendations to our Board of Directors regarding the composition of our Board of Directors and its committees, overseeing our internal corporate governance processes, reviewing and approving or disapproving of related party transactions, maintaining a management succession plan and overseeing an annual evaluation of the Board of Directors' performance.
-We have adopted a nominating and governance committee charter defining the committee's primary duties in a manner consistent with the rules of the SEC and applicable Nasdag standards.
+The nominating and governance committee is tasked with identifying, evaluating and recommending qualified nominees to serve on our Board of Directors, considering and making recommendations to our Board of Directors regarding the composition of our Board of Directors and its committees, reviewing and recommending to our Board of Directors the compensation of our non-employee directors, administering our incentive compensation and benefit plans for non-employee directors, overseeing our internal corporate governance processes, reviewing and approving or disapproving of related party transactions, maintaining a management succession plan and overseeing an annual evaluation of the Board of Directors' performance.
+The nominating and governance committee may also delegate approval of award grants and other responsibilities regarding the administration of compensatory programs to a subcommittee consisting solely of members of the compensation committee or to members of the Board who are "non-employee directors" for purposes of Rule 16b-3 of the Exchange Act.
+We have adopted a nominating and governance committee charter defining the committee's primary duties in a manner consistent with the rules of the SEC and applicable Nasdaq standards.

 A copy of the nominating and governance committee charter is available under "Investors > Corporate Governance > Governance Documents" on our website at www.onewatermarine.com.
-The nominating and governance committee met four times in the fiscal year ended September 30, 2021.
+The nominating and governance committee met 4 times in the fiscal year ended September 30, 2022.